 Beyond Sorting Students: Deepening teachers’ purposeful use of data to drive instruction

 What does it mean to get sophisticated about how we use student data?
-This was a question our Instructional Leadership Team pondered during our first Vision and Inquiry Session with Lead by Learning.
+This was a question our Instructional Leadership Team, ILT, pondered during our first Vision and Inquiry Session with Lead by Learning, a series designed to support, develop, and systematize participatory leadership at our school.
 Encouraged that teachers were more routinely collecting and looking at student data than they had in the past, we felt we were poised to go deeper.
 Our data routine was an important first step but felt something was missing.
 We wanted teachers to use student data in more purposeful ways; in ways that resulted in meaningful adjustments to their practice.
 But what did that mean?

 - What success are we looking for?
 Why?